Making transport more robust and interpretable by moving data through a small number of anchor points: Latent Optimal Transport

 \subsection{Algorithm}

-In this section, we will develop our main approach for solving the objective in Def.~\ref{def1}.
-We first assume that anchors $\mathbf{Z}_x$, $\mathbf{Z}_y$ are fixed, and then proceed to the case where they need to be optimized.
-Finally, we show that \alg provides a robust estimation of data transportation.
+In the rest of this section, we will develop our main approach for solving the problem in Def.~\ref{def1}.
+We provide an outline of the algorithm in Algorithm~\ref{alg:1} and an implementation of the algorithm in Python at:~ \url{http://nerdslab.github.io/latentOT}.